Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ..\AcroRd32.exe /A page=7&zoom=60 C:\aprpillai\Documents\dosa.pdf

-When you join parameter key names (page, zoom) and control values (page number and zoom percentage) together the result of it should form like the sample value shown above.
+When you combine the parameter key names (page, zoom) with the control values (page number and zoom percentage), the result should be the sample value shown earlier.

-NB: If you leave both controls (cboPage and cboZoom) empty the pdf file will open with the first page of the file on top and with a 100% zoom value.
+Important: If both controls—cboPage and cboZoom—are left empty, the PDF file will open by default with the first page on top and at 100% zoom.

 Technorati Tags: